 - The redness does not mean the bite is infected.

-- Antihistamines don't help.
+- For painful bites, allergy medicines don't help.

-- Caution: For spreading infections (redness or red streaks), your child needs to be seen.
+- Caution: For spreading infections redness or red streaks, your child needs to be seen.

 - Most insect bites are itchy for several days.